girlzap/brew-hop/README.md

 # Brew Hop
 Brew Hop displays a featured brewery, search capability to locate a brewery based on a keyword, and a sortable list of brewerys based on type.

 The featured brewery is selected randomly based on the users location.
-If location services are blocked on the browser a random brewery in Massachussetts will be featured instead.
+If location services are blocked on the browser a random brewery in Massachusetts will be featured instead.

 The search feature allows a keyword to be used to display results in which this keyword appears.